FadeBlockMC/Discord-Bot/readme.md

-# FadeblockMC
+# FadeblockMC Bot
-A new created discord bot by us
+A discord bot created for the Minecraft server FadeblocksMC.